You did it! You finally have that RV you have always wanted! Your mind is in constant motion, thinking of all the great places you will visit.

 2. Jetcoat Cool King Elastomeric Acrylic Reflective Roof Coating

-- VARIETY OF SURFACES - Roof coating can be applied to a many surfaces including EDPM rubber roofs, polyurethane foam, APP and SBS modified bitumen, asphalt, mobile homes and RV’s, concrete, wood and more.
+- VARIETY OF SURFACES - Apply this coating to EDPM rubber roofs, polyurethane foam, APP and SBS modified bitumen, asphalt, mobile homes and RV’s, concrete, wood and more.
 Not recommended for gravel, dead level (flat), or shingled roof surfaces.

-- COVERAGE - Just one gallon of this roof coating will cover approximately 50-70 square feet per coat.
+- MAXIMUM COVERAGE - Just one gallon of this roof coating will cover approximately 50-70 square feet per coat.
 We recommend two coats for best coverage.
+Once dry, your roof will be sealed by a rubber-like cooling membrane that prevents leaks and protects your roofing.

 Premium RV Roof Coatings